The Ultimate Guide to Salesforce AppExchange Pricing and Monetisation

 Get Started With Your App

 Here at MagicFuse, we can provide full-cycle service for app creators looking to sell their Salesforce apps on the AppExchange.
-If you’re looking for help with the initial scope and market research, we can help you find the right place in the market for your ideas and set you up with the right Partner Program.
+If you’re looking for help with the initial scope and market research, as a Salesforce AppExchange partner, we can help you find the right place in the market for your ideas and set you up with the right Partner Program.
 Our Salesforce development company can guide you through the process of publishing your app, determining a fair price scheme, and attracting the right customers to make sure your app venture is a success.

 Speak to one of our advisors today to find out what support could be available for your business.